rtofficials/py_timer/README.md

 2. **`sys`**

 `sys` is usually present in most of the system default.
 So you need not install it separately, just import and use.
 This sys module provides with a function `exit()` that I have used.
-This as per [Named Link](https://www.geeksforgeeks.org/python-exit-commands-quit-exit-sys-exit-and-os-_exit/ "GFG title") is a good practice, and for me it really had difference between exit() and sys.exit().
+This as per [GFG](https://www.geeksforgeeks.org/python-exit-commands-quit-exit-sys-exit-and-os-_exit/) is a good practice, and for me it really had difference between exit() and sys.exit().

 3. **`os`**